tari/taricorp.net/content/posts/2025/web1999/index.md

-The cursor's speed seems inconsistent here because this particular prototype restarted moving the cursor every time it considered whether a new window should be targeted (when a window was created), and (as described in the following sections) at the time I recorded this cursor movement over short distances moved much more slowly than a human would.
+The cursor's speed seems inconsistent here because this particular prototype restarted moving the cursor every time it considered whether a new window should be targeted (when a window was created), and (as described in the following sections) at the time I recorded this video the cursor moved over short distances moved much more slowly than a human would.

 ### Cursor movement